 Reasonable force may also be used preemptively, in order to stop an attack from happening.
-If, for example, a person is clenching or raising their fists and appears to be about to strike another person, that person does not need to wait to be attacked before defending themselves by restraining (not hitting) the would-be attacker and preventing the assault.
+If, for example, a person is clenching or raising their fists and appears to be about to strike another person, that person does not need to wait to be attacked for self defence and restraining (not hitting) the would-be attacker and preventing the assault.

 Issues that will likely be considered in incidents of self defence include the person’s height, weight or build compared with that of the attacker (a bodybuilder claiming self defense against an old lady by restraining her is not going to hold up in court, for example).

 These considerations form many of the legal boundaries which separate the definition of reasonable force from that of excessive force.

 When Does Reasonable Force Become Excessive Force?

 Once a person is no longer under threat, they cannot claim to be using reasonable force.
-Typically, when a person goes on the offensive in situations where the threat has diminished or passed, they will be engaged in the act of using excessive force.
-This is a crime under UK law.
+Typically, when a person goes from self defence to offensive in situations where the threat has diminished or passed, they will be engaged in the act of using excessive force, This is a crime under the criminal law act.

 Beating a person who is already incapacitated, or unconscious is an act of excessive force (or possibly a case of ‘grossly disproportionate force’), as is chasing a fleeing person down and beating them rather than simply apprehending them.

-In less extreme cases, excessive force may include restraining a person who is complying with verbal commands or even issuing verbal threats against a person.
+In less extreme cases, excessive force may include restraining a person who isn’t complying with verbal commands or even issuing verbal threats against a person acting aggressive.